Hell House LLC: Lineage: Marketing

 On June 3, 2025, another teaser trailer was released and revealing the returning characters from other installment in the franchise including the Carmichael siblings from Hell House LLC Origins: The Carmichael Manor as well as Elizabeth Vermilyea as Vanessa Shephard who was resurrected in Hell House LLC III: Lake of Fire.

 Release

 The film was released theatrically in the United States in August 20, 2025, before releasing on Shudder in October 30, 2025.

 Reception

 Box office

-The film released on August 20, 2025, and earned $86,861 on its first day, $57,493 in the second day and $308,826 on its first week.
+The film has a limited release to North America on August 20, 2025 and on Russia (CIS) on October 2, 2025.
+It also have a wide release to Australia and New Zealand on November 1, 2025, and earned $310,031 domestically and $340,625 in international box office.

 Critical response

 Brian Tallerico of RogerEbert.com gave the film a rating of 1.5/4, saying, "The overwritten plotting drags down any attempt to care about what’s happening or to get lost in the terror."

 Meagan Navarro of Bloody Disgusting rated the film 1.5 out of 5.
 "That it’s not scary at all means that there’s nothing to grab hold of for anyone except maybe the franchise’s most devoted fans."

 Matt Donato of Daily Dead gave the film a rating of 2/5, and wrote that, "Lineage does the opposite of going out with a bang, instead opting to leave every door wide open—without the accompanying intrigue to explore further."